xiang1103/Elevator-Simulator/README.md

 ## Process
 - The elevator object is the main object for carrying and going through
 - The floors are made of floor objects which can call the elvator
-- The user side to actually interact with the elevator
+- The user side to actually interact with the elevator, which would be implemented in the main file

 ## To-Dos
-- [ ] floor object
+- [x] floor object
-- [ ] elevator object
+- [x] elevator object
 - [ ] implement the loading and offloading on the elevator algorithm
 - [ ] implement floor selection to go to algorithm